RishabhVenugopal/FootballGame/README.md

 | Midfield | Dribbling | Passing  |
 | Defence  | Defending | Physical |

 Once you choose the stats, they are locked in for the rest of the game, and you can then begin to play.
 You are free to play a card in whichever strip you choose, and the value of stat associated with that strip is added to your total score.
 For example, if I choose Dribbling as my midfield stat and play Lionel Messi, who has 94 dribbling, in the midfield, 94 will be added to your total score.
+On the left side of the pitch, you can see all your players along with their best stats and each of the stats you have chosen.
+This will help you make your decision before you play a card.

 ## Source Files:
 Game.java: Class for the game entity stored in the database.
 Each Game contains a gameId, userId (id of the player), status(active or completed), userScore, cpuScore, and the chosen stats for each strip.